 - Blanch the vegetables in the pickling solution for 20–30 seconds and transfer to the jars.

-- Reduce the pickling solution by simmering for 5 minutes.
+- Reduce the pickling liquid by simmering for 5 minutes.

-- Add the solution to the vegetables and let them marinade overnight.
-Enjoy!
+- Add the solution to the vegetables and let them marinate overnight in the refrigerator.
+It’s now ready to enjoy.

-- I like to cut the vegetables into small and thin slices, about 3 mm thickness and less than 1 inch (2.5 cm) squares.
-The uniformed size and thickness help to cook the vegetables evenly.
+- Cut the vegetables into small and thin slices, about 3 mm thick and less than 1 inch (2.5 cm) square.
+The uniform size and thickness help to cook the vegetables evenly.

-- I use 3% salt of the vegetable weight to withdraw moisture out of the vegetables.
-You can increase up to 5%; it will be slightly saltier, but the food last longer (food safety).
+- Use 3% salt of the vegetable weight to withdraw moisture out of the vegetables.
+You can increase up to 5%; it will be slightly saltier, but it will last longer (food safety).

-- The process of salting and removing moisture from the vegetables and the cooking them determines the end texture of your Fukujinzuke.
-I like my vegetables to on the crunchier side, but you can always experiment and adjust the recipe instructions to your liking.
+- Adjust the salting and cooking time for your preferred texture.
+The process of salting and removing moisture from the vegetables and the cooking them determines the end texture of your fukujinzuke.
+I like my vegetables on the crunchier side, but you can always experiment and adjust the recipe instructions to your liking.

-- Reduce the pickling solution slightly to let the moisture evaporate so you will have a stronger pickling solution.
+- Reduce the pickling liquid slightly to let the moisture evaporate so you will have a stronger pickling solution.

 - It’s best to enjoy after pickling overnight.